Table of Content

 Each person has different gout triggers.
 Some people have no issues eating a steak or having the odd beer.
 Others can’t take a bite or a drink without getting upset.
 Therefore, you must identify your triggers.
 For a while, keep a food journal.

-By doing so, you can later investigate whether you can connect certain foods to flare-ups.
-You’ll then be aware of what you should actually avoid.
+Doing so lets you investigate later whether you can connect certain foods to flare-ups.
+You’ll then be aware of what you should avoid.
 Here are some other things you may do to maintain your health and stop flare-ups in addition to avoiding triggers:

 - Visit your physician frequently.
 Over time, you might need to change the dosage of your gout medication.